oswida/cyber/docs/en/background.md

 I resigned because:

-1. the Editor-in-Chief refused to print my article on corruption in the Administration
+1. The boss refused to print my article on corruption in the Administration
 2. I unnecessarily described what was going on at that party in the club - and they warned me not to do it.
 3. I have the impression that I did not do anything important.
 4. Zaibatsu bought out our publishing house - I don't like the corpo, so I went.